 The petparam 1 parameters for both conifer and grass cover types determine the allowable potential evapotranspiration using the Hamon equation (Hamon, 1960), and the parameter be adjusts the fraction of actual evapotranspiration compared with the potential values.
 Meanwhile, the parameter surfaceKs is the surface saturated hydraulic conductivity (mm-day-1), and the parameters ksLat and ksVert are unitless multipliers that determine the respective rates of decrease in lateral and vertical flow with depth.

 The calibration algorithm tested approximately 3,500 parameter sets, and the NSE values between daily observed and simulated discharge were maximized.
 By visual inspection, all parameter sets that produced simulations with NSE > 0.6 were retained, from which a single parameter set was chosen and applied to each of the four watersheds to serve as baseline models.
-These baseline models will then be compared with the scenarios, as described below.
+These baseline models were compared with the scenarios.

 2.5.
 Green Roof Scenarios

 Green roofs are generally categorized as either intensive or extensive (McIntosh, 2010).
-Intensive green roofs (IGRs) are characterized by thicker soil columns (e.g., >6 inches) and larger vegetation and can include landscaped gardens, mixtures of trees, bushes and grass.
+Intensive green roofs (IGRs) are characterized by thicker soil columns (e.g., >15 cm) and larger vegetation and can include landscaped gardens, mixtures of trees, bushes and grass.
 They require substantial structural support and are typically installed on larger, commercial buildings that may allow pedestrian access.
-Extensive green roofs (EGRs) are characterized by shallow soil depths (e.g., 2-6 inches) and low-level vegetation that typically covers a large proportion of the roof.
-EGRs can be implemented on buildings with less structural support than IGRs, and they typically do not require maintenance such as irrigation, fertilization (McIntosh, 2010).
+Extensive green roofs (EGRs) are characterized by shallow soil depths (e.g., 5-15 cm) and low-level vegetation that typically covers a large proportion of the roof.
+EGRs can be implemented on buildings with less structural support than IGRs, and typically do not require maintenance such as irrigation, fertilization (McIntosh, 2010).

-To parameterize green roofs in VELMA, both the cover and soil characteristics are changed to match those of intensive or extensive green roofs.
+To parameterize green roofs in VELMA, both the cover and soil characteristics were changed to match those of intensive or extensive green roofs.
 Table 4 shows the soil characteristic parameterizations for green roofs in VELMA.

 <Insert Table 4 Here>